EmilyBertani/Challenge_10/Challenge_10_Starter_Code/README.md

 `import hvplot.pandas`

-`import numpy as np`
+`from path import Path`

-`import sqlalchemy as sql`
+`from sklearn.cluster import KMeans`

-And make sure to install Voila:
+`from sklearn.decomposition import PCA`

-`pip install Voila`
+`from sklearn.preprocessing import StandardScaler`

 For more information about Pandas, click [here](https://pandas.pydata.org/)

 For more information about hvplot and geoviews, click [here](https://hvplot.holoviz.org/)

-For more information about Voila, click [here](https://voila-gallery.org/)
+For more information about SKlearn, click [here](https://scikit-learn.org/stable/)

 ---